PRBonn/rangenet_lib/README.md

 ## License

-Copyright 2019, Xieyuanli Chen, Andres Milioto, Cyrill Stachniss, University of Bonn.
+Copyright 2019, Xieyuanli Chen, Andres Milioto, Jens Behley, Cyrill Stachniss, University of Bonn.

 This project is free software made available under the MIT License.
 For details see the LICENSE file.